 - Guardianship documents will outline who will be responsible for your loved one’s care.

 - A letter of intent detailing information about your loved one’s care will provide caretakers with important information about your wishes and your loved one’s needs.

 - Contact information for health care providers and government caseworkers will also prove useful.

 - Instructions for final arrangements should be included.

 - Any other documentation that you think would help your loved one or caretakers should be stored in this file.

-A file like this can be invaluable in a time of need.
-If you or your loved one cannot gather this information during an emergency, problems can arise.
+A special needs file with this information can be invaluable in a crisis.
 If you’re concerned about the future of a loved one with a disability or special needs, a lawyer can help you develop an estate plan and organize this important file.